 How does the bile duct become blocked?
 Gallstones are usually to blame.

 What are Gallstones?

 Some people form gallstones with no symptoms, nor do they require treatment.
-But if you experience a gallbladder attack that causes severe pain, your gallbladder might require gallbladder surgery.
+But if you experience a gallbladder attack that causes severe pain, your gallbladder might require surgery.

 Read our article: Gallstone Pain?
 Gallbladder Surgery Could Help

 Gallbladder surgery treats signs of serious infection from a gallbladder attack.
 Severe symptoms include pain, fever, chills, vomiting, jaundice, urine that looks like tea, and stool that turns a light color.

 Gallbladder surgery removes the gallbladder entirely.
 While it sounds drastic, realize that the gallbladder is not an essential organ.
 Plenty of people go on to live normal lives without one.

 When the organ is removed, bile will pass to the small intestine through other paths, so there is no need to worry about surgery hindering normal digestive function.